bfrancom/habit-wallpaper-mm/_pages/about.md

 ## About Me

 Hi, I'm [Ben Francom](https://benfran.com).
 Some may say that I'm an innovator, creator, engineer and artist.
-I started a company called EISMGard LLC during the pandemic in 2020 in case things really went south for me.
-They didn't, but I didn't know what was going to happen at that time.
-Now it's 2022, and I figured HabituWall would be a good 1st product of EISMGard LLC.
+I started a company called EISMGard LLC during the pandemic in 2020 in case things really went south for me–They didn't–but I didn't know what was going to happen at that time.
+Now it's 2022, and I figured HabituWall would be a good 1st product.